uswds/uswds-site/pages/patterns/select-language/selected-content.md

 Provide a <b>visual indicator that the text is a link</b>.
 For example, permanently underline text or when hovering.

 If the text will be visually presented as a button but coded as a link, it is recommended to <b>add ARIA role="button" so that screen readers announce it as a button</b>.
 Additionally, JavaScript will also need to be added so that keyboard users can activate the button using both the Enter and Spacebar keys.
-See [Understanding Success Criterion 4.1.2 | Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html) for more information.
+See [Understanding Success Criterion 4.1.2 - Understanding WCAG 2.0](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-rsv.html) for more information.

-<b>Use the HTML lang attributes</b> to set the language of the page (<html lang='en'>, for example).
+<b>Use the HTML lang attributes</b> to set the language of the page (`<html lang='en'>`, for example).
 See [H57: Using the language attribute on the HTML element](https://www.w3.org/WAI/WCAG21/Techniques/html/H57) for more information.

 Consider including a <b>prominent in-page notice or link</b> in addition to the link in the header, in order to increase visibility for the user.